rapid7/metasploit-framework/documentation/modules/auxiliary/gather/apache_superset_priv_esc.md

 Login to the app, click 'list users' under 'Settings', then click '+'.  make a new user with 'public' as the permission level.

+If you want any database credentials to be pulled, you'll need to configure a database as well.

 ## Verification Steps

 1. Install the application